 Making lifestyle changes is a very effective way of preventing or reversing the process of atherosclerosis.

-These changes can also help to reduce your risk of developing a cardiovascular disease (CVD), such as coronary heart disease, heart attack or stroke.
+These changes can also help reduce your risk of developing a cardiovascular disease, such as coronary heart disease, heart attack or stroke.

 There are five ways you can help reduce your risk of developing further coronary heart disease:

 - eat a healthy diet

 - lose weight (if you are overweight or obese)